 First year of issue

-The state of Washington officially got into the business of issuing license plates when the new auto law was passed in January 1915, effective June 10.
+The state of Washington officially got into the business of issuing license plates when a new comprehensive motor vehicle law was passed in March 1915, effective June 10.
+Chapter 142 of the 1915 session laws outlined the processes for vehicle licensing, setting fees based on vehicle classes and assigning the secretary of state the duty to “furnish to each licensee of a motor vehicle two number plates containing the number to be displayed on such vehicle.”
 On April 10, Charles E. Post & Company of Los Angeles beat out four other bidders and was awarded the contract to manufacture the 1916 license plates for a sum of $11,802.
 When the new law went into effect June 10, 1915, the handmade license plates on all vehicles in the state expired.
 Vehicle owners submitted licensing applications to their county auditor and received county-issued paper or cardboard temporary licenses pending their plates’ arrival from Olympia.
 Plates were slow to arrive from the factory: only the first 400 licenses had been issued by June 15, and by July 15, only a total of 15,753 had been issued, with an estimated 20-25,000 still pending.

 The 1916 issue was quite large (6 1/4″ tall and 16 1/2″ wide), and non-passenger types such as trucks or for hire vehicles had an additional 1 ¼” of height added, as the vehicle class was spelled out in large letters at the top.
 Under the terms of the auto law, the licensing period aligned to the state’s fiscal year (beginning of March to the end of February).
 The date displayed on the license plate indicated the expiration year (so the 1916 license plates expired February 29, 1916, and the 1917 issue was valid from March 1, 1916 to February 28, 1917).
 This system would continue until 1921.